Recommendations for the Biden-Harris Administration

 - Additional funding for the Increasing and Diversifying Education Abroad for U.S. Students program run by the U.S. State Department’s Bureau of Educational and Cultural Affairs;

 - Increased or new funding for virtual exchange programs; and

 - New funding in the U.S. Department of Education’s Fund for the Improvement of Post-Secondary Education to support innovation in study abroad consistent with the Senator Paul Simon Study Abroad Program Act.

 - Support the passage of the Senator Paul Simon Study Abroad Program Act.
 Introduced in every Congress since 2006 with bipartisan support, it would allow U.S. colleges and universities to increase the number and diversity of students who complete a study abroad experience prior to graduation and enhance their future employability.

 - Prioritize the global competency of U.S. students through higher education.

 - May 18, 2021 Bicameral letter to Secretary Blinken and Secretary Mayorkas regarding visa processing

 - Losing Talent 2020: An Economic and Foreign Policy Risk America Can’t Ignore

 - Issue Brief: Welcoming International Students and Scholars

-- Issue Brief: Support U.S. Study Abroad Programs Impacted by COVID-19
+- Issue Brief: Restore, Grow, and Diversify U.S. Study Abroad Participation

 - Issue Brief: The Senator Paul Simon Study Abroad Program Act